GreyGnome/debug_print/README.md

     filename:line_number method()  <your_text_here>

 If debug_flag is False, printing will be shut off.
-However, this can be overridden see the print() method.
+However, this can be overridden.
+See the print() method.